Bernhard Sabel

-Bernhard Sabel (1957, Trier) is a German neuropsychologist and brain researcher.
+Bernhard Sabel (born 1957) is a German neuropsychologist and brain researcher.
 His more than 40 years of research are documented in over 200 publications, investigating treatment options for visual impairments through the activation and rehabilitation of residual vision capabilities.

 Until September 2023, Sabel headed the Institute of Medical Psychology at Otto-von-Guericke University Magdeburg and now serves as a clinical consultant for the Savir Center in Magdeburg.

 Personal life

 Bernhard Sabel studied psychology at the University of Trier, the Heinrich Heine University Düsseldorf, and at Clark University in Worcester, Massachusetts (USA).

-In 1984, he earned his doctorate and, following a postdoc at the Massachusetts Institute of Technology (MIT) in the United States, he became a research fellow at the Institute of Medical Psychology at Ludwig Maximilian University of Munich.
+In 1984, he earned his doctorate and, following a postdoc at the Massachusetts Institute of Technology (MIT) in the United States, he became a research fellow at the Institute of Medical Psychology at LMU Munich.

 In 1988, he completed his habilitation under Ernst Pöppel, and in 1991, he served as a Visiting Neuroscientist at Harvard Medical School in Boston.

 Since 1992, Sabel held the Chair of Medical Psychology at Otto-von-Guericke University of Magdeburg and retired in September 2023.
 During this time, he was a visiting professor at Princeton University (USA), Emory University (USA), the Chinese Academy of Sciences, and Capital Medical University in Beijing (China).

-Since 1997, Sabel is the editor of the international scientific journal "Restorative Neurology and Neuroscience" (IOS Press).
+From 1997-2023 Sabel was editor of the international scientific journal "Restorative Neurology and Neuroscience" (IOS Press, now SAGE).
 From 2008 to 2010, he was Vice-President for Research & Technology at Otto-von-Guericke University of Magdeburg.